This is my perfect dark chocolate peanut butter cups recipe. They are so good, you are going to have to hide them so you don’t eat them all.

 I bet you can guess what’s next!

-Yup, you are right: I place the tin back in the freezer for an additional 10 minutes.
+Place the pan back in the freezer for an additional 10 minutes.

 Time to eat them